Machine Learning Engineer 📊

-Expertise: Machine Learning, Computer Vision, Deep Learning, Natural Language Processing, Systems Programming, CPU and GPU programming.
+Expertise: Computer Vision, Deep Learning, Natural Language Processing, CPU and GPU programming.

 Projects